Skip to content

 The logic is clean.
 Newey was always a caretaker — he said so himself at the Australian Grand Prix: "Since I'm going to be doing all the early races anyway, it doesn't particularly change my workload, so I may as well pick up that bit."
 That is not the language of a team principal.
 That is the language of an engineer filling a gap while looking for someone better suited.

-Wheatley spent 19 years at Red Bull, rising from chief mechanic to sporting director across a period that produced six constructors' titles and seven drivers' championships.
+Wheatley spent 19 years at Red Bull, rising from chief mechanic to sporting director, during which time the team won six constructors' titles and seven drivers' championships.
 He knows Newey.
 He knows how to run a race team around a technical genius without colliding with one.
 That combination — Newey on the car, Wheatley on the operation — is precisely the structure Lawrence Stroll originally envisaged and never quite managed to build.

 The financial argument for the move is straightforward.
 Aston Martin has scored zero points in two races.
-Every race weekend without a functional leadership structure costs sponsor confidence, prize money exposure, and development coherence.
+Every race weekend without a functional leadership structure costs sponsor confidence, exposure to prize money, and development coherence.
 Wheatley's arrival stabilises the operation.
 The cost is his salary — estimated at £3-5M annually for a TP of his calibre — and whatever gardening leave Audi extracts.

 This is the number nobody is running.
 Audi entered Formula One in 2026 as a full works team after acquiring Sauber in 2024.
 The project was built around two pillars: Mattia Binotto as CEO and Wheatley as team principal.
 Binotto handled the strategic and political layer.
 Wheatley handled race operations — the trackside execution, logistics, and team management that Binotto, coming from Ferrari's technical side, was less suited to own.